JOSSYREAL/Python_works/README.md

 # Subdirectory Secured_Password_Generator
 An app to generate a very strong and secured password/key inorder to overcome the challenges of hackers

+# Subdirectory Short_Url_Generator
+An app to reduce the length of long urls to a very minute length